Convict era of Western Australia: Agitation for convicts

 Fitzgerald's message was received by the Colonial Office in July 1849.
 By that time, the Colonial Office had already acted to formally constitute Western Australia as a penal settlement.
 After receiving Fitzgerald's missive, the Colonial Office decided to send out about 100 convicts under the conditions of the original proposal.
 When news of this reached the Swan River Colony, the colonists protested that the original proposal was never agreed to by the majority of settlers.
 They demanded that the British Government either agree to fund the colony's convict establishment, or cancel altogether their plans to send convicts.
 Eventually the British Government agreed to the colonists' demands for funding, but since the expenditure was not warranted for only 100 convicts, it was decided to greatly increase the number of convicts sent.

 Convict era

 The first 75 convicts arrived in Fremantle on 1 June 1850.
 Daniel Scott, the harbour-master was able to rent out his wool warehouse as the only secure place to keep them.
-The convicts that had arrived on the Scindian used Scott's warehouse as their only home until they had constructed their own convict establishment.
+The convicts that had arrived on Scindian used Scott's warehouse as their only home until they had constructed their own convict establishment.

 Between 1850 and 1868, 9721 convicts were transported to Western Australia on 43 convict ship voyages.
 At the request of the colony, convicts were initially selected for transportation in accordance with three conditions: